nsimat/carvedrock-admin/README.md

 * Repository classes are used with **Dependency Injection (DI)** for testability support.
 * Entity Product has a related entity, the Category, with navigation property.
 * **Bootstrap 5** is used for styling the web application.
+* Authentication is required to use Products and Categories.
+* **ASP.NET Identity** is used to create authentication by using the scaffolding feature: the sel-generations works very well with no initial users created.

 ## Documentation References